cemdrk/chromium-playwright-mcp/README.md

 ## Security Notes

-- The browser runs with `seccomp=unconfined` for compatibility
 - Services are bound to `127.0.0.1` for local access only
 - Remote debugging is enabled for automation purposes